json-api/json-api/format/index.md

 }
 ```

+A `POST` request should only succeed if no relationship is currently defined.

-A to-one relationship **MAY** be removed by sending a `DELETE` request to the URL
+A to-one relationship **MAY** be removed by sending a `DELETE` request to
-of the relationship.
+the URL of the relationship.
 For example:

 ```text
 DELETE /articles/1/links/author
 ```

+A `DELETE` request should only succeed if the relationship is currently defined.

 ##### Updating To-Many Relationships <a href="#crud-updating-to-many-relationships" id="crud-updating-to-many-relationships" class="headerlink"></a>